What is Halkidiki?

 First settled by migrants from Evia (Euboea) in the 8th Century BC and later by another wave from the island of Andros, Halkidiki has a long and fascinating history – and is famous for having been the birthplace of the philosopher Aristotle in 384 BC.

-The area was part of the Hellenic Macedonian Empire during the reign of Phillip of Macedon, then was subjected by the Romans and finally the Byzantines.
-In around 885 AD the third and eastern leg was proclaimed a religious place and no person other than male monks were allowed to settle there.
+The area was part of the Hellenic Macedonian Empire during the reign of Phillip of Macedon, then was taken by the Romans, and finally the Byzantines.
+In around 885 AD, the third and eastern leg, the Athos Peninsula, was proclaimed an autonomous religious republic where only male monks were allowed to settle.
 It has been so ever since – to this day, women still can’t enter even to visit.

-In more recent times the shorelines of the Kassandra and Sithonia peninsulas were allocated to refugees from the exchange of populations that took place between Turkey and Greece in 1923.
-‘Useless land’ became a goldmine when beach tourism took off in Halkidiki in the 70s and the descendants of those refugees have been smiling their way to the bank ever since.
+More recently, shorelines of the Kassandra and Sithonia peninsulas were allocated to refugees during the population exchange that took place between Turkey and Greece in 1923.
+This ‘useless land’ became a goldmine when beach tourism took off in Halkidiki in the 1970s – and the descendants of those refugees have been smiling their way to the bank ever since.

 About Central Halkidiki